replicatedhq/help-center/content/guides/kubernetes-with-ship/private-image.md

 ```

 This example uses additional `Installation` template functions to pull in the customer and installation IDs, which
-serve to authenticate your end customer to your images.
+serve to authenticate your end customer to the registry.

 {{< linked_headline "Pull Private Images" >}}